 The food and drinks we consume also impact our energy levels at work.
 Depending on too much caffeine or intaking foods with low nutritional value can cause energy levels to rise and fall throughout the day.

-Another way to prevent workplace exhaustion and boost productivity is to get physical activity throughout the week.
+Another way to prevent workplace exhaustion and be productive is to get physical activity throughout the week.
 Taking a 30-minute walk or doing an hour power yoga session can do wonders for your energy levels.

 It might not be the most popular solution, but sometimes you need to just walk away.
 This is especially true if you’re exhausted because of working long hours.